 Two girls and a teddybear go to sleep in the bush house

 “I am tired.
 Let’s go sleep in the bush house; mommy won’t mind, she is entertaining that ugly Mr. What’s-his-name.
 They will be busy for hours.”

 “Okay,” muttered Cora just finishing page ten of a really good scary story she had picked up from Vinny’s bedroom.
-“Let’s sleep an hour and then throw a tea party for all your dolls and Teddy Bear afterwards.
+“Let’s sleep an hour and then throw a tea party for all your dolls and Teddy Bear afterward.
 You promised me a tea party.”

 They both put on a white nightgown.